Table of Contents

 5. Better Overall Health

 For some people, this might simply mean getting more done during the day.
-Others, however, may use the extra energy for exercise or more time spent outdoors.
+Others may use the extra energy for exercise or more time spent outdoors.

-These Dry January benefits often lead to an improved, happier, and more stable mood, as well as better overall health.
+These Dry January benefits will lead to an improved, happier, and more stable mood, as well as better overall health.

 That’s not to say we won’t experience life’s regular ups and downs, but as we lead a healthier, more balanced day-to-day life without alcohol, things that upset us previously become less complicated and frustrating.